getgud-io/getgud-docs/1-Integrations/Unreal Engine/unreal-engine-integration.md

 ## Conclusion

-Following this guide, you should have successfully integrated the GetGudSDK into your UE5 project.
-By setting up the server-client architecture and implementing the necessary RPC functions, you can efficiently handle and test actions like movement and spawning within the UE5 environment.
+Following this guide, you should have successfully integrated the GetGudSDK into your UE project.
+By setting up the server-client architecture and implementing the necessary RPC functions, you can efficiently handle and test actions like movement and spawning within the UE environment.

 For more detailed information, refer to the official documentation of GetGudSDK and Unreal Engine 5.